 In regard to the state of the site … our viewership and ad revenue continue to grow steadily.
 We recently became an official Ticketmaster affiliate, which has generated a small amount of money so far, but could be a significant part of the financial picture, going forward.

 Thanks to our marketing and advertising director Cindy Stagoff, who is also the primary organizer of our next benefit concert, taking place Oct.
 6 at Tierney’s Tavern in Montclair.
 Richard Barone and James Mastro of The Bongos will perform as a duo, as well as with backing from Elk City.
 Joining them on the bill are The Glenn Mercer Band, and Elk City (performing on their own).
-It’s a great bill at a relatively small venue, so please make sure you can get in by buying a ticket in advance here.
+It’s a great bill at a relatively small venue.
 You can also contact Cindy about sponsorship opportunities by emailing firstname.lastname@example.org.

 Thanks also to Tom Skevin, the primary organizer of our last two benefit concerts (at the Stanhope House and Crossroads in Garwood) as well as an occasional writer and photographer for the site.
 Thanks also to all others who have written posts and/or taken photographs over the past year, or allowed me to re-publish their writing: (in alphabetical order) Jenifer Braun, Danny Coleman, Robert Ferraro, Ben Horowitz, Robert Johnson, Catherine LaMoreaux, Mike Lustig, Bob Makin, Eldonie S. Mason, Wes Orshoski, Helen O’Shea, Matteo Palermo, Leo Sacks, Ed Silverman, David Gerald Palladino-Sinclair, Taylor Shields and Jim Testa.